Tai Mo Shan: Climate

 Under the Köppen climate classification, Tai Mo Shan features a humid subtropical climate (Cwa), bordering a subtropical highland climate (Cwb).
 Due to the height of the mountain, Tai Mo Shan is claimed to be Hong Kong's most misty area, as it is often covered in clouds.
 In summer it is frequently covered with cumulus clouds, especially on rainy days, and in winter stratus clouds and fog often cover the peak.
 It is not uncommon for temperatures to drop below freezing point during the winter.
 A record low of -6.0 C was seen in the January 2016 East Asia cold wave.
-Since the Tai Mo Shan weather station was established in 1997, it has never measured a temperature exceeding 30.0 C, and the most maximum temperature was measured as 29.5 C.
+Since the Tai Mo Shan weather station was established in 1997, it has never measured a temperature exceeding 30.0 C, and the highest maximum temperature was measured as 29.5 C.